ashish19goyal/junit-load-test/README.md

 ```

+### Run load test
-3. Run load test for you application with the following gradle command
+Use following command to run load tests for you application
 ```shell
 gradle loadtest
 ```

+### Consume load test results
-4. Load testing reports are published in the build folder.
+Load testing reports are published in the build folder.
 Open the reports in a browser.
 Location of the reports file
 ```
 build/load-test/index.html
 ```